 4. Spending on Cybersecurity Continues to Grow

-Global spending on cybersecurity products and services is expected to amount to over $1 trillion (overall) for the five-year period covering from 2017 to 2021.
+Cumulative global spending on cybersecurity products and services is expected to amount to $1.75 trillion between 2021 and 2025.

 Spending on managed security solutions (otherwise known as getting cybersecurity help from an outside firm) hit $64.2 billion in 2019.
 That is more than double the amount businesses spent on network security equipment and infrastructure protection.
 It is expected that spending on cybersecurity solutions will grow at double-digit numbers over the next four years.

 5. Many Businesses Are Unprepared for Cyber Attacks

 In 2019, Keeper Security surveyed 500 senior decision-makers at SMBs to probe their mindsets about cybersecurity, digital threats, and what common misconceptions they shared.

 They found that 60% of all respondents said they did not have a cyber attack plan.
 Only 9% of respondents ranked cybersecurity as a top priority, and a staggering 66% of those responding believe a cyberattack is unlikely.

 Companies that have been in business less than five years believe they are more vulnerable to a cyberattack, with 28% believing they are “very likely” to be attacked, while only 6% of companies in business for over 10 years felt they were likely to be attacked.

 60% rank cybersecurity as a priority below recruitment, sales, marketing, and contributing to the social good.
 25% of those surveyed said they wouldn’t know where to begin putting a cybersecurity plan into place.